 Dr Jerome Amir Singh completed his undergraduate studies in psychology and post-graduate studies in law at the University of Natal, Durban, South Africa.
 He also completed a Master of Health Sciences degree specializing in Bioethics as a Fogarty Fellow at the University of Toronto, Canada.
-He is the co-Director of the Ethical, Legal, Social Issues (ELSI) Advisory Service for

-Global Health Research and Development, sponsored by the Bill and Melinda Gates Foundation; Adjunct Professor in the Dalla Lana School of Public Health and Joint Center for Bioethics at the University of Toronto, Toronto, Canada; and Course Director for Bioethics and the Law (LLM) at the Howard College School of Law, University of KwaZulu-Natal, Durban, South Africa.
-Dr Singh serves on several ethics and research oversight bodies, including the Research Ethics Committees of the South African Medical Research Council and the Human Sciences Research Council.
-He is the Co-Chair of the Ethics Working Group of the HIV Prevention Trials Network (HPTN), and serves as Special Advisor to the Biomedical Research Ethics Committee of the Nelson Mandela School of Medicine, University of KwaZulu-Natal.
+He is the Director of Scientific Advisory Group on Emergencies (SAGE), Academy of Science of South Africa; Adjunct Professor in the Dalla Lana School of Public Health at the University of Toronto, Toronto, Canada; and Course Director for Bioethics and the Law (LLM) at the Howard College School of Law, University of KwaZulu-Natal, Durban, South Africa.
 He has served as an ad hoc Consultant to several UN entities, including the WHO, UNAIDS, UNICEF, the Special Programme for Research and Training in Tropical Diseases (WHO-TDR), and the United Nations Interregional Crime and Justice Research Institute (UNICRI).
-He is an elected Founding Member and two-term Co-Chair of the South African Young Academy of Science (SAYAS), and currently serves as an Academic Editor for PLOS One.
+Dr Singh currently serves on several ethics and research oversight bodies, including the WHO COVID-19 Ethics Review Board.
+He co-chairs the Ethics Working Group of the HIV Prevention Trials Network (HPTN), and serves on the Bioethics Advisory Panel of the South African Medical Research Council.